The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 coins icon

 Even with employer-sponsored insurance, the average family deductible is now $4,500.
 Out-of-pocket maximums average $9,200 for families.
-A family with a serious medical event could face over $36,000 in total annual costs ($26,993 premium + $9,200 OOP maximum).
-For families struggling with these expenses, finding affordable health insurance options matters more than ever.
+A family with a serious medical event pays over $36,000 in total annual costs ($26,993 premium + $9,200 OOP maximum).
+Finding lower-cost coverage options can reduce this burden.

 uninsured icon

-This illustrates the incentive problem: While the MLR rule guarantees that 80-85% of your premium goes toward medical care, it doesn't guarantee your premium stays affordable.
-As healthcare costs rise, whether from hospital consolidation, drug prices or aging populations, insurers can raise premiums proportionally and maintain or grow their absolute profits.
+This shows the incentive problem: While the MLR rule guarantees that 80% to 85% of your premium goes toward medical care, it doesn't guarantee your premium stays affordable.
+As health care costs rise, whether from hospital consolidation, drug prices or aging populations, insurers can raise premiums proportionally and maintain or grow their absolute profits.

 If the MLR creates perverse incentives, what's the alternative?
 Health economists have proposed several options, ranked by feasibility: